Louis95/trace-track-api/README.md

 $ alembic upgrade head

-Please keep in mind that these migrations may remove all data from the database and set everything up from zero, so this particular command should never be used in a production environment or in any scenario where you wish for data to persist.
+Please keep in mind that these migrations may remove all data from the database and set everything up from scratch, so this particular command should never be used in a production environment or in any scenario where you wish for data to persist.

 5. **Run Application**